Full List of Schumann's Solo Piano Compositions

 Subtitled Scènes mignonnes sur quatre notes (Little Scenes on Four Notes),

-Carnival consists of 21 short pieces representing masked revelers at Carnival
+Carnival consists of 21 short pieces representing masked revelers at Carnival,

 a festival before Lent.
 Schumann gives musical expression to himself, his